Energy, It’s all about the Energy - and this is where Sport kicked in…

 The DP Tour bosses had tasked me with creating a collection of 18 or so paintings that we displayed ‘on site’ at Wentworth during the PGA Championship.

 As a rule, Golf Tournaments do not allow dogs (the four footed kind, just to be clear).
-So, it was a strange thing when a Chocolate Labrador strolled into the Marquee.
+So, it was a strange thing when a Chocolate Labrador strolled into the marquee.
 Attached by a designer Hermès lead, we gazed up from collar to hand to discover it was Mr Bernerd himself on the other end.

 He is, what one would call a ‘very serious art collector’ - something I discovered when I delivered the painting to his offices in Belgravia.
 On leaving, and able to breathe again amidst such a jaw dropping collection, I thought “Well, He won’t have another one of those…!”.

 SOLD: £3,500.
-Size: 200x80 cms.
+Size: 200 x 80 cm.

 The lovey guy that bought this had spent most of the afternoon sitting underneath it, sipping Champagne as heard he had just sold his company.